sofianunezda/Quantum-Sensing/README.md

 - ✅ Literature review on quantum sensing
 - ✅ Study of nitrogen-vacancy (NV) centers in diamond
+- ✅ Study of the NV effective spin Hamiltonian
 - ✅ ODMR theoretical foundations
+- ✅ Study of coherence, relaxation and magnetic sensitivity
+- ✅ Study of microwave-based spin control
 - ✅ Educational notes and technical summaries
+- ✅ Complete 75-page introductory study manual
-- ✅ Python ODMR simulator (Version v1.0.0)
+- ✅ Python ODMR simulator (Version v1.1.0)
 - ✅ Automatic report generation
 - ✅ Figure generation for data visualization
+- 🔄 Review and extension of the simulation code
 - 🔄 Continuous improvement of documentation and educational material

 ---

 ## ✡️ Physics Implemented

-The simulator includes the following physical concepts:
+The current version of the simulator includes the following physical concepts:

-- Zero-field splitting (D = 2.87 GHz)
+- Zero-field splitting (\(D = 2.87\ \text{GHz}\))
 - Zeeman interaction under an external magnetic field
 - Lorentzian ODMR resonance model
 - Gaussian experimental noise
 - Automatic resonance detection
 - Magnetic field reconstruction from resonance frequencies
+- Approximate magnetic sensitivity estimation

+Additional concepts presented in the study manual will be incorporated during the next stage of code development.

 ---